tmr08c/tmr08c.github.io/content/blog/2020/11/gh-cli-during-hacktoberfest/index.md

   into trunk in cli/cli
 ```

-By using CLI to fork the project, everything is configured to manage your fork and open the Pull Request on the original project.
+When contributing to an open source project, this will create a Pull Request in the original project and point it to your fork's branch.

 ## Conclusion